BITSS-OPA/opa-deworming/code/05_final_opa.md

  This OPA project contains three components, following the OPA principles laid out in the aforementioned paper:

   1. One single output that best represents the factual information required by policy makers to inform their position regarding a policy of mass deworming.
-This output is presented in Figure  \@ref(fig:main-pe-print), and described in the [results section](#policy-estimate) of this report.
+This output is presented in Figure 1, and described in the [results section](#policy-estimate) of this report.
 The connection between each component of the analysis and the final output can be explored interactively in [this web app](https://fhoces.shinyapps.io/shiny_app_test/).

   2. This detailed report that describes how to obtain the policy estimate and describes each component of the analysis.